zjzsu2000/CMPE297_AdvanceDL_Project/README.md

 understanding the stock marketing better.
 In our model, we pick specific options of the stock.
 We need to consider the five important characteristics of the option stock-Underlying asset, Call vs. put, Strike price, Expiration date, and American vs.
 European.
-These five features are the input to our model and output of the model will be the price.
+These five features are important to our model and output of the model will be the price.
 As we know there are many different strategies for options trading depending on what we want to get and how much risk we are willing to expound, we will limit the features for the scope of this project.